-*The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link
+*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link

-You can become a patron of the blog at patreon.com/musicgamer460
+Become a patron of the blog at: patreon.com/musicgamer460

 Check out the YouTube channel (and consider hitting the subscribe button)

 Brian Tyler conducts The Mummy (2017)

 Brian Tyler talks Rambo (2008)

 Brian Tyler talks The Expendables (2010)

 Brian Tyler conducting and scoring Now You See Me 2 (2016)

 Brian Tyler “Alien vs. Predator: Requiem” scoring session (2007)

 Brian Tyler “Law Abiding Citizen” scoring sessions (2009)